 Relocating children outside the State of Texas after divorce

-With divorce comes new opportunities, however some may be limited by location when you have children.
+With divorce With divorce comes new opportunities, however some may be limited by location when you have children.
 When both parties to the divorce equally seek the custody of children, there are options to agree or litigate the issue of who gets primary custody and the right to determine where the child lives.
 After the divorce, when a parent wants to relocate outside Texas or in state but in a distant county, the matter must be brought before the court where the parties were divorced.
 The body of law controlling the custody and residence of children is based on what is in the best interests of children.

 General presumptions about joint custody in Texas

 In Texas, what many refer to as joint legal custody is called Joint Managing Conservatorship.
 It is common in many states, including Texas, that as a matter of law and policy, joint custody is in the best interests of children.
 The “Best Interest” standard is a set of factors used by the courts in determining which parent will be the custodial parent, who may also have the right to decide where the child will live.